Ebola threat to Guinea Bissau rises as border zone heats up

 Ambler added that she was "very concerned" that Ebola could spread from Guinea to Guinea Bissau.

-A November WHO report characterised Guinea Bissau's health system as "fragile", saying its laboratories could not even diagnose the Ebola virus.
+A November WHO report characterized Guinea Bissau's health system as "fragile", saying its laboratories could not even diagnose the Ebola virus.

 Already the WHO says a person who attended an Ebola funeral in Boke is thought to have returned to a fishing community in Guinea Bissau, where many Guineans commute to daily.